mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 data:
   passcode: {{ randAlphaNum  10 | b64enc }}  # Generate a random 10-digit passcode and encode it in base64
 ```
+{{< /collapse >}}

 ### Mount the secret on the deployment
 Let's mount our secret as an environment variable on the deployment.
-No special trick here, just remember to reuse template function, fullname which generated by `helm create`.
+No special trick here, just remember to reuse template function, `myapi.fullname` which generated by `helm create`.

 ```diff
 diff --git a/charts/myapi/templates/deployment.yaml b/charts/myapi/templates/deployment.yaml